metadataframes/basex-rdf/README.md

 ## Installation
 See the [BaseX wiki](http://docs.basex.org/wiki/Main_Page) for detailed documentation about installing and using BaseX.

 * Once BaseX has been downloaded, the easiest way to add the `basex-rdf` module is by launching the BaseX GUI.
-From the `Options` menu, select `Packages` and install the `Triples.jar` file from the [repo](https://github.com/metadataframes/basex-rdf/tree/master/src/repo) directory of this repository.
+From the `Options` menu, select `Packages` and install the `Graphs.jar` file from the [repo](https://github.com/metadataframes/basex-rdf/tree/master/src/repo) directory of this repository.

 ## Usage

 ## Getting started